becem-gharbi/nuxt-naiveui/README.md

 ## Notes

 - It's **highly recommended** to include `NaiveConfig` even without theme configuration as it's intended to fix global styles and accessibility issues.
-- **Body is unusable** is an error message i've encountered frequently.
-A quick solution is to downgrade Node to v16 as suggested in this [issue](https://github.com/nuxt/nuxt/issues/19245).
+- **Body is unusable** is an error message that may show up on dev.
+A quick workaround is to downgrade Node to v16 as suggested in this [issue](https://github.com/nuxt/nuxt/issues/19245).

 ## Documentation